 That’s why you should check Vlog’s reviews every time you buy a new appliance.
 Not only could it prevent you from making a costly mistake, it’ll also give you the satisfaction of knowing that you’ve spent your money well.

-Here, we reveal two air fryers that both disappointed in our testing, despite a $360 price difference, showing that spending more DZ’t always buy you more.
+Here, we reveal two air fryers that both disappointed in our testing, despite a $360 price difference, showing that spending more doesn’t always buy you more.

 And exclusively for Vlog members, we’ll show you which cheaper models are better buys than ones costing hundreds of dollars more.